 Below are some examples of the types of animal cruelty and neglect our CCSPCA Humane Officers investigate on a daily basis:

 - Intentional acts of cruelty; torturing, maiming, mutilating or maliciously killing an animal

 - Depriving an animal of proper care, food, water, shelter or necessary veterinary care

 - Intentional or unintentional acts of neglect

 - Inadequate exercise area

 If you are aware of an incident of animal cruelty or neglect, please report it to the Central California SPCA at (559) 233-7722 (SPCA).
-Non-emergency complaints may be submitted online using our Online Complaint Form.
+Non-emergency reports may be submitted online using our Online Report Form.

 REQUIREMENTS AND DUTIES OF HUMANE OFFICERS